scagiu99/Market-basket-analysis/README.md

 ```
 ## Project Structure

-- `Market-Basket-Analysis-Project.ipynb`: Contains the Jupyter notebooks for data exploration and model training.
+- `Market_Basket_Analysis_Project.ipynb`: Contains the Jupyter notebooks for data exploration and model training.
 - `MassiveDatasets_Report.pdf`: Contains the Report with the description of the results